hemantgit/training-be-module-03/README.md

 In this module, we will see how to extend standard authentication functionality with third party system integration.
 You will create custom LDAP authentication configuration which will fetch users information from Training Server LDAP.

+### Prerequisites

+All exercises use the [standard portal set-up for backbase training](https://my.backbase.com/resources/how-to-guides/getting-your-first-launchpad-based-portal-set-up/).

 ### Contents

 This module contains the following components: